GoswamiPratham/Python_Instacart_analysis/README.md

 # Python_Instacart_analysis
-Used python to wrangle data, create new variables, group, aggregate and create visualizations with given data
+The project focused on Instacart, an online grocery store operating through an app.
+In this analysis, I utilized Python to wrangle data, create new variables, and perform grouping and aggregation.
+Additionally, I employed Python to generate visualizations, contributing to a comprehensive exploration of their sales data.
+The insights gained informed strategies for improved segmentation based on specified criteria, aiming to enhance Instacart's market approach.